weinela/prework-study-guide/README.md

 # prework-study-guide
-A study guid for course pre-work.
+A study guide for course pre-work.